Project-Code-UVA/LinearPlot3D/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web): This is the official documentation for web development.

 ### Git & Github
-- I am by no mean an expert in git.
+- I am by no means an expert in git.
 I will learn along the way with you guys.
 - [Git and GitHub Tutorial for Beginners](https://www.youtube.com/watch?v=tRZGeaHPoaw): This is a good tutorial to learn git and github.
 I encourage everyone to create an example repository to practice git commands.
 - [W3Schools](https://www.w3schools.com/git): I am not aware that W3Schools has a git tutorial, but WSchools typically have good systematic tutorials.